Best Banks for Joint Accounts [2024]

 How to choose the best banks for joint accounts

-• Examine fees in the fine print: Carefully review the fee structure associated with joint accounts at each bank you’re considering.
+• Account fees: Carefully review the fee structure at each bank.
 Some banks have no monthly fees — and they really mean it.
 Others hide fees in the fine print.
 Common fees to consider include minimum balance requirements, transaction fees, ATM fees, and overdraft fees.

-• Consider your future financial needs: Many banks offer other products besides checking and savings accounts.
+• Future financial needs: Many banks offer other products besides checking and savings accounts.
 If you anticipate future financial needs, such as applying for a mortgage or getting a joint credit card, check if the bank offers those services.

 Do you need good credit for a joint bank account?

 No, you generally don’t need good credit to open a joint bank account.
-Some banks may run a soft credit pull, and most banks run a ChexSystems report, which is a report based on your past banking information.
+Some banks may run a soft credit pull, and most banks run a ChexSystems report, which is a report based on your past banking information, not your credit history.

 What are the benefits of a joint bank account?